 - a.
 The parties recognize that in some high schools and middle schools, teachers may volunteer to teach more than the required number of teaching periods.
 Teachers who accept these extended teaching assignments may not be scheduled with the same amounts of planning time, student contact time, or other duty assignments as other teachers.
 If more teachers volunteer than are needed, teachers shall be selected according to seniority from among those qualified to hold a position. - b.
-For teaching six out of six instructional periods during the regular student day, or an additional instructional period before or after the regular student day, the amount of the supplement the teacher receives for teaching the additional period should be based on the hourly rate of pay for a year zero teacher based on the previous year's salary schedule.
+For teaching each additional instructional periods during, before or after the regular student day, the amount of the supplement the teacher receives for teaching the additional period should be based on the hourly rate of pay for a year zero teacher based on the previous year's salary schedule.
 Calculations will be as follows: the annual salary of zero year teacher based on the previous year's salary schedule/196 days in a teacher's contract year/7.5 hours in a teacher's workday x 180 instructional days of instruction in a year, rounded to the nearest one hundred dollars.
 This amount may be prorated by semester based on the school's academic needs.